 The physical layout of the rows of

-Albums looks like this, with
+Albums looks like the

-rows of the
+diagram, with rows of the

-Albums table stored by contiguous primary key, then rows of
+Albums table stored by contiguous primary key, then

 Singers stored by contiguous primary key: